elisagomezcambronero/Project-Top_Spotify_Songs_and_Artists/README.md

 - **Genre**: Song [Genre] column has the following format:"['indie rock italiano', 'italian pop']".
 It gives a string with one or more specific genres for the song.
 With this information I have created 3 columns:
     - "Genre1": using regex this column will give the first genre inside the string in [Genre] column.
 Ex. input: "['indie rock italiano', 'italian pop']" output: 'indie rock italiano'.
 This column will be later rename as [Subgenre]
     - "Genre2": using regex this column will give the second genre (if any) inside the string in [Genre] column.
 Ex. input: "['indie rock italiano', 'italian pop']" output: 'italian pop'.
 This column will be later rename as [Subgenre_2]
-    - "Genre_Gen": using funzzywuzzy this column will give a more generic song genre inside the list : *"pop", "hip hop", "latin", "rock", "dance pop", "rap", "trap", "pop rock", "funk", "reggaeton", "r&b", "edm", "drill"*
+    - "Genre_Gen": using funzzywuzzy this column will give a more generic song genre inside the list : *"pop", "hip hop", "latin", "rock", "dance pop", "rap", "trap", "pop rock", "funk", "reggaeton", "r&b", "edm", "drill"* This column will be later rename as [Genre]

 - **Week_Of_Highest_Charting**: this column gives you the week when the spotify song was on higuest charting: Ex.
 "2021-07-23--2021-07-30".
 With this information I have created the following columns:
     - "Week_Of_Highest_Charting" will give the start of the week when the song was most charted.
 Ex.
 2021-07-23